How To Be First In the ATM Cave Belize

 How to be the First People in the ATM Cave

-Lenny kept telling us how lucky we were that we’re the first group in the cave since Pooks Hill Lodge was the closest lodging entrance.
+Lenny kept telling us how lucky we were that we were the first group in the cave since Pooks Hill Lodge was the closest lodging entrance.
 Being first in was definitely a perk of staying at Pooks Hill.
-However as we started wading through the chilly water into the cave I felt a little weird to know that we were the only ones there.
+However, as we started wading through the chilly water into the cave I felt a little weird to know that we were the only ones there.
 The water at the entrance was deep, and we paddled our way through the turquoise pool and towards the darkness.
-After the initial swimming hole, it became more shallow as we scrambled up and down jagged rocks holding on and pulling ourselves up cracks and through water.
+After the initial swimming hole, it became more shallow as we scrambled up and down jagged rocks, holding on and pulling ourselves up cracks and through water.
 This was much more strenuous than I was expecting – which is why I had a big grin on my face.

-What will you See in the ATM Cave
+What will you See in the ATM Cave?

-Lenny turns around as we are waist deep in water and says, “oh and you may see bats”.
+Lenny turns around as we are waist-deep in water and says, “Oh, and you may see bats.”
 Lenny had a way with timing.
-I prescribe to my – “if I don’t look for them it will be ok” attitude as Allie turns around to me and says, “bats?!” and I just say – “it’ll be ok, they want nothing to do with you.”
+I prescribe to my – “if I don’t look for them, it will be ok” attitude as Allie turns around to me and says, “Bats?!” and I just say – “it’ll be ok; they want nothing to do with you.”
 This seems like the adult answer I always received when I was a kid and scared of some animal or bug.
 Does this mean that I’m turning into my parents?
 Oiy.

 As we moved deeper into the cave I was in shock…shock that it was so huge, that we were doing this without lifejackets, and that we were the only ones there.
 But I was equally excited that we were doing this without lifejackets, that it was so huge, and that we were the only ones there.